 How to Deal with a Rapid Transition to Virtual Learning

-Here are some actionable tips to help with your transition:
+Here are five actionable tips to help with your transition to virtual learning:

 - Instructor can create a meeting and invite students